Rutenfest Ravensburg: Rutentheater

 Occasional theatre performances have been held during Rutenfest from at least 1697.
 Since 1821, local schools have been presenting plays and declamations, which means that Rutentheater has one of the longest traditions in German amateur theatre.
 Since 1898, Rutentheater is held at the sumptuous Konzerthaus theatre.
 As of 2012, two casts of 50 pupils (plus a pupils' wind orchestra and ballet dancers) present a fairytale production in a total of 17 performances (with c.
 500 patrons each) starting one week before "Ruten Friday".
+The Rutentheater is directly organized and managed by the Rutenfestkommission.
 The performances are usually sold out well in advance.

 Plays played during the last 30 years include: